-Almost; wallpaper that's free to use.
+Almost; wallpaper that is free to use, a screensaver too!
 Truly just a dynamic colorful web page.
 Many free wallpapers are tied to a download of a toolbar or some other obligation, no obligations here, just free FUN!
 I call this wallpaper, or screensaver, PC Color Spectrum II.
-It's probably the most colorful PC desktop wallpaper you'll ever see.
+It is probably the most colorful PC desktop wallpaper you will ever see.

 Mini demo below

 But Wow, it is fastest by far in Google Chrome!

 Really it is not quite wallpaper nor is it a screensaver, not a kaleidoscope either, it is a unique colorful dynamic Internet web page that you are free to use for non-commercial purposes.
 For commercial use please contact me and "we will talk"!
 For your first look please resize your browser window (Internet Explorer is fastest by far) so it is relatively small and then click on the PC Color Spectrum II link and take a look.
 The display is so dynamic that it will use a lot of your CPU's power, so your percent CPU usage will jump up.
 I will go into a lot more detail about using PC Color Spectrum II on the remainder of this page.
 Please learn about the "Pixels" and "Resize" button on the control panel before you play too much!
 Throughout the article I will use PC Color Spectrum, PCSII, wallpaper, screensaver, or kaleidoscope, interchangeably, because I am just uncertain what to call it!

 Please you must use this at your own risk!